 Review the Official Community Plan to learn about our overall goals, strategies, and visions for the community.

-The City of Port Moody has a variety of master plans that help guide major initiatives.
-If you are interested in learning more about our future vision for the city, review our master plans.
+The City of Port Moody has a variety of master plans and strategy documents that help guide major initiatives.
+If you are interested in learning more about our future vision for the city, review the plans listed below.

 The integral role public art plays in developing quality of place and designing space was highlighted in Port Moody’s Arts and Culture Master Plan with a strategic objective and goal to “Enhance Public Spaces Through Arts and Culture” via the expansion of public art and utilization of public spaces as venues for arts and culture activities.
 The Art in Public Spaces Master Plan builds on this concept and recognizes the growing multiplicity of public art and the various ways in which it can be integrated into the public realm utilizing a myriad of temporary, permanent, kinetic, and stationary elements.